Washington Park in Albany, NY: Home of Natural Beauty, Culture & Entertainment

 Some people go for walks along the pathways, and others ride their bike through the park.
 Washington Park is home to a children's playground, tennis and basketball courts, a skateboard park, and open spaces for bocce, volleyball, and other games.

 The park is also the site of a number of fun Albany events.
-For example, Park Playhouse presents a summer season of productions at the Lakehouse, Albany Tulip Festival takes over the park on Mother's Day Weekend, and the Capital Holiday Lights illuminates the park during the holiday season.
+For example, Park Playhouse presents a summer season of productions at the Lakehouse and Albany Tulip Festival takes over the park on Mother's Day Weekend.

 Getting There: Directions, Hours & Regulations